adrian-cucuet/luigis-P5/README.md

 #### Checkout

-A user can finalise their purchase of the products on this page.
+A user can finalize their purchase of the products on this page.
 The user is required to add shipping details for the order delivery and securely add the card details.
-The processing of the user's card is managed using Stripe secure payments system.
+The processing of the user's card is managed using Stripe's secure payments system.

 <details>
 <summary>Checkout</summary>